 Perhaps the pregnancy is unplanned – perhaps you don’t want the pregnancy at all – but the mother is going ahead.

 In this case, you have nine months to get your head around a major but unwanted change in your life.
 To start with, you could take some steps to learn more about becoming a dad.

 But just reading and thinking probably won’t be enough.
 Have a conversation with someone you can trust, like a friend or your GP, or ring a MensLine counsellor on 1300 789 978 to talk about your concerns or situation.
 It’s a free, confidential service.

 Things you can do

 - If you have mixed feelings about the pregnancy, try talking to other dads and expectant dads as a way of getting your head around the change.
-You could also check out our online forum for expectant dads.

 - Accept what you’re feeling rather than trying to ‘fix it’ straight away.

 - If your partner is upset that you’re not getting into the pregnancy, tell her that you’re ‘keen but cautious’, if that’s how you feel.